About part night lighting (PNL)

-Over 70% of the 127,000 council-owned streetlights are operating part night lighting, with certain exceptions that meet the key criteria below:
+Over 70% of the 127,000 council-owned streetlights are operating part night lighting, with certain exceptions that meet the key criteria outlined below.
+Part night street lights are switched off between 1am and 5am, Tuesday to Sunday (midnight until 5am on Monday mornings).

 Certain locations meeting the exception criteria will continue to be lit through the night, such as: